 When Hayfield Park is complete, what steps are you taking to limit traffic congestion on local roads?

 Our proposals are designed to reduce traffic congestion on local roads.
 We’re working closely with Central Bedfordshire Council to develop a comprehensive transport strategy ensuring traffic from Hayfield Park does not increase traffic flows through local villages.
-We have carried out extensive transport assessments to inform the development of our proposals.
+We have carried out extensive transport assessments to inform the development of our proposals, that are now published on the Council’s website.

 Our preferred solution is to: